ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-structure-ballerina-code.md

 ballerina pull <org-name>/<module-name>[:<version>]
 ```

+If a version of the module to be pulled is not provided, it will pull the latest version of the module from the remote repository.
 Projects that perform dependency analysis will automatically pull modules into the home repository.

 ### Pushing Modules Into Remote Repositories
 "Pushing" a module uploads the associated module files and installs the module into a remote repository, which is Ballerina Central.

 The org-name and the version of the module will be read from the manifest file `Ballerina.toml` inside the project.

 By default the sources will be built before pushing the module to Ballerina Central.
-The building of the sources before pushing can be skipped by having the "--no-build" flag.
+The building of the sources before pushing can be skipped by having the `--no-build` flag.

 ```
 # Push a single module